Managing leaking while breastfeeding

 Speak with our Happy Family Coaches (many are certified lactation counselors!) for tips on regulating your supply

-An LC can help if you’re worried that oversupply is the cause of leaking.
+A lactation counselor can help if you’re worried that oversupply is the cause of leaking.